defndaines/kiroku/pulitzer.md

 ## Nonfiction

-- [ ] 1962: Theodore H. White, _The Making of the President 1960_
-- [ ] 1963: Barbara W. Tuchman, _The Guns of August_
-- [ ] 1964: Richard Hofstadter, _Anti-intellectualism in American Life_
-- [ ] 1965: Howard Mumford Jones, _O Strange New World: American Culture: The Formative Years_
-- [ ] 1966: Edwin Way Teale, _Wandering Through Winter: A Naturalist's Record of a 20, _000-Mile Journey Through the North American Winter_
-- [ ] 1967: David Brion Davis, _The Problem of Slavery in Western Culture_
-- [ ] 1968: Will Durant and Ariel Durant, _The Story of Civilization: Rousseau and Revolution_
-- [ ] 1969: René Jules Dubos, _So Human an Anima: How We Are Shaped by Surroundings and Events_
-- [ ] 1969: Norman Mailer, _The Armies of the Night: History as a Novel,The Novel as History_
-- [ ] 1970: Erik H. Erikson, _Gandhi's Truth: On the Origins of Militant Nonviolence_
-- [ ] 1971: John Toland, _The Rising Sun: The Decline and Fall of the Japanese Empire, 1936–1945_
-- [ ] 1972: Barbara W. Tuchman, _Stilwell and the American Experience in China, 1911–45_
-- [ ] 1973: Robert Coles, _Children of Crisis, Volumes II and III_
-- [ ] 1973: Frances FitzGerald, _Fire in the Lake: The Vietnamese and the Americans in Vietnam_
-- [ ] 1974: Ernest Becker, _The Denial of Death_
-- [ ] 1975: Annie Dillard, _Pilgrim at Tinker Creek_
-- [ ] 1976: Robert N. Butler, _Why Survive?
-Being Old in America_
-- [ ] 1977: William W. Warner, _Beautiful Swimmers: Watermen, Crabs and the Chesapeake Bay_
-- [ ] 1978: Carl Sagan, _The Dragons of Eden: Speculations on the Evolution of Human Intelligence_
-- [ ] 1979: Edward O. Wilson, _On Human Nature_
 - [ ] 1980: Douglas R. Hofstadter, _Gödel, Escher, Bach: an Eternal Golden Braid_
 - [ ] 1981: Carl E. Schorske, _Fin-de-Siècle Vienna: Politics and Culture_
 - [ ] 1982: Tracy Kidder, _The Soul of a New Machine_